KollerSAO/CheatSheet-Go/README.md

 }
 alice := person{}
-var alice person  // Declare a variable of type Person var alice person = {Name : "Alice",Age : 16,City : "a"}
-alice.Name = "Alice"
-alice.Age = 30
+var alice person  // Declare a variable of type Person var alice person = {Name : "Alice",Age : 16,City : "a"} //Declare with Values alice.Name = "Alice" //add values after declaring alice.Age = 30
 alice.City = "New York"
 fmt.Println(alice.City)

-// There is also embedded struct that just means that a struct in a struct type Animal struct {
+// There is also embedded struct that just means that a struct is in a struct type Animal struct {
     Name string
 }